-We have shown that LLMs are not immune to the ruling of the original RTBF case.
-We further summarize the scenarios where RTBF-related GDPR articles may apply in Fig.~\ref{fig:rtbf-llm-scenarios}.
+We have demonstrated that LLMs are not immune to the principles of the original RTBF ruling.
+We further summarize the scenarios where the Rights of the Data Subject in GDPR might be invoked in relation to LLMs in Fig.~\ref{fig:rtbf-llm-scenarios}.

 \paragraph{User chat history.} LLMs provide services in the form of chatbots, where users converse with the system instead of just typing in a few simple keywords or questions.
 This leads to a greater likelihood of users providing context and personal information to the system through multiple rounds of exchange~\cite{saffarizadeh2017conversational}.
 For example, some users shared their experience of using ChatGPT for medical consultations\footnote{\url{https://www.scientificamerican.com/article/ai-chatbots-can-diagnose-medical-conditions-at-home-how-good-are-they/}}, which may contain information regarded as personal data according to GDPR.
-Therefore, user chat history data is likely within the scope of RTBF.
-To comply with the law, consent must be given before user chat history is collected and used for purposes like training models.
-Users should be able to withdraw their consent and have their data erased if they no longer want their data used in this way, i.e., by building large language models.
+Therefore, user chat history data is likely within the scope of the Rights of the Data Subject.
+To comply with the law, consent must be given before user chat history is collected and used for purposes like training AI models.
+Users should be able to withdraw their consent and have their data erased if they no longer want their data used in this way, i.e., for building large language models.

 \paragraph{In-model data.} Personal data may also exist in the model and can be collected by prompting the model.
 These personal data in models are the result of model training with datasets containing personal information.
-However, the output of such extraction can be accurate memorized data or inaccurate hallucinated data (see Fig.~\ref{fig:gpt-coding-hallucination}).
-According to GDPR, users may request access, rectification, or deletion of these data.
+However, the output of such extraction can be accurate memorized data or inaccurate hallucinated data as shown in Section~\ref{legal-requirements-llm-issues}.
+According to GDPR, users have the right to request access, rectification, or deletion of these data.
 However, this may pose major challenges for LLMs to achieve.
 We again use the comparison between LLMs and search engines to demonstrate these challenges.